 Green Fingers in Autumn

-Down at Caves Folly Nursery in Colwall, Bridget is reflecting on planetary movement and its importance to gardeners.
+Down at Caves Folly Nursery in Colwall, Bridget is preparing the garden for the cooler weeks and months ahead.

 Bridget runs Caves Folly Nurseries on Evendine Lane in Colwall (WR13 6DX).
 They are open from March until October, Thursdays to Saturdays from 10 - 5.